OpenNews/srccon-2021/participant-prep.md

 When it comes to direct quotes, anecdotes, and the knowledge we share with one another as peers, it gets a little more complicated.

 At SRCCON, we seek to create a space where people can speak openly and bravely, and learn from each other.
-That can’t happen if people don’t feel safe sharing their ideas, because anything they say could end up online.
-At the same time, at SRCCON, we seek to create real change in our industry.
-That has a significantly harder time happening, if people can’t share anything they hear at SRCCON with colleagues at work.
-Finally, at SRCCON, we also believe strongly in crediting people for their ideas, so we cannot give guidance that defaults to erasing that credit.
-So, to the best of our ability, we’re trying hard to balance these three goals, and we need your help doing the same.
+That can’t happen if people don’t feel safe sharing their ideas because anything they say could end up online.
+At the same time, we want SRCCON to be a place that creates real change in our industry.
+That’s a lot harder if people can’t share anything they hear or learn.
+Finally, we also believe strongly in crediting people for their ideas, so we cannot default to erasing that credit.
+So, to the best of our ability, we’re trying to balance these three goals, and we need your help doing the same.
 With that in mind, here’s our guidance:

 * If at any time, anyone says what they’re sharing is **off the record**, do not share what they say under any circumstance.
-This also means you cannot share what they say, even if you anonymize them.
+This also means you cannot share what they say even if you anonymize them.
 * During our talks and sessions, you’re welcome to share any quotes from the speakers and facilitators (unless they say otherwise), since they’ve come to SRCCON prepared to share.
-* During any moment at SRCCON, if you’re interested in sharing something you’ve heard from a fellow participant, who is not acting as a facilitator at that moment, please default to asking them explicitly for permission.
+* During any moment at SRCCON, if you’re interested in sharing something you’ve heard from a fellow participant who is not acting as a facilitator at that moment, please default to asking them explicitly for permission.
 An example ask could be: “Would it be okay if I share that story with my colleagues/on Twitter/in my work Slack and give you credit?”

 ## How can I be a great SRCCON participant?